Bougakov/Micromake-D1-3D-printer/Calibrating Micromake D1 with OpenDACT.md

 *(If you like this design of the Z-probe, you can purchase it from [Pinshape](https://pinshape.com/items/31151-3d-printed-z-eddy-the-micromake-z-probe-e3d-v5-fits-afinibot-etc).
 It is totally worth the asking price.)*

 ## Calibrate the printer with OpenDACT

+_(Please note, screenshots were made with an older version of the program.
+Version you've downloaded, '3.1.0A', will look slightly different.)_

 Launch the program.
 In the `Build diameter` enter the diameter of the circle you'd like to probe during calibration. _Don't be greedy_, there is no point in probing the edges of the glass.
 The design of the delta makes the effector bend on the edges of the plate making the measurements inaccurate.
 The diameter of 100 - 120mm is perfectly enough!